python/cpython/Doc/library/ctypes.rst

 .. function:: string_at(ptr, size=-1)

-   This function returns the C string starting at memory address *ptr* as a bytes object.
-If size is specified, it is used as size, otherwise the string is assumed to be zero-terminated.
+   Return the byte string at *void \*ptr*.
+   If *size* is specified, it is used as size, otherwise the string is assumed to be zero-terminated.

    .. audit-event:: ctypes.string_at ptr,size ctypes.string_at